California track-and-field final enters spotlight for rule change after trans athlete's success

-The California Interscholastic Federation will let an additional student compete and potentially offer an extra medal in three events in which a trans athlete is competing.
-The athlete, high school junior AB Hernandez, is the second seed in the triple jump and will also participate in the long jump and high jump.
+The California Interscholastic Federation let an additional student compete and potentially offer an extra medal in three events in which a trans athlete is competing.
+The athlete, high school junior AB Hernandez, is the second seed in the triple jump and is also participating in the long jump and high jump.

+A small protest of fewer than 10 people, including parents, gathered outside the stadium to oppose Hernandez's participation.
+Some of them wore “Save Girls' Sports” T-shirts.

+It was quiet inside the stadium before the long jump and high jump events began.
+But once Hernandez started her events, a couple isolated protests occurred.
+At one point, as she was attempting a high jump, someone in the stands yelled an insult.
+An aircraft circled above the stadium for more than an hour during the events, carrying a banner that read, “No Boys in Girls' Sports!”

 It may be the first effort by a high school sports governing body to expand participation when trans athletes are participating, and it reflects efforts to find a middle ground in the debate over trans girls' participation in youth sports.